LittleB0xes/brainfrust/README.md

 # Brainfrust
-A Brainfuck Interpreter Made in Rust
+A Brainfuck Interpreter Made in Rust and [Crossterm](https://github.com/crossterm-rs/crossterm) for the terminal rendering.

 ## Launching arguments